-On November 22, 2006, the City (along with all other MEAG cities participating in the Trust) approved a resolution to amend the original Trust agreement allowing for distribution of funds from the Reserve Funded Debt Account and Credit Support Operating Account.
-The distributions will occur from January 1, 2010 to December 31, 2018.
+On November 22, 2006, the City (along with all other MEAG cities participating in the Trust) approved a resolution to amend the original Trust agreement allowing for the distribution of funds from the Reserve Funded Debt Account and Credit Support Operating Account.
+The distributions will occur from January 1, 2010, to December 31, 2019.
 These funds have been held in the Trust in the anticipation that deregulation of retail electric power might occur by 2009, and the funds accumulated in these Trust accounts could be used for competitive margins for retail electric power supply.
-The balance in these accounts for the benefit of the City as of December 31, 2018 was \$19,899.
+The balance in these accounts for the benefit of the City as of December 31, 2019, was \$0.
 Due to the Trust restrictions on access to the funds, these account balances are not reflected in the accompanying statement of net position.
-Trust distributions from these accounts in the future years will be recorded by the City as a reduction to the MEAG generation power supply cost.
+The City will record trust distributions from these accounts in the future years as a reduction to the MEAG generation power supply cost.
 Future releases from the Trust vary each year.